COSTA RICA June 27th – July 10th 2022

-The adventure begins in Miami on July 1st (June 29th for Adults and LIT’s), where you’ll meet your fellow world changers for two days of training.
-Around 100-150 adult sponsors will arrive two days earlier for leader training and meet you at the Miami International Airport when your flight arrives.
+The adventure begins in Ft Lauderdale Florida where you’ll meet your fellow world changers for two days of training.
+Adult sponsors and Leaders in Training will arrive two days earlier for leader training and meet you at the Ft Lauderdale International Airport (FLL) when your flight arrives.
 We’ll pick up your luggage and take you to the hotel.

 Upon arrival, you’ll go directly to a special registration table to receive your room key, your training schedule, and other important info.
 You’ll also meet your missions team!

-Once we get to Peru, the real ministry begins!
+Once we get on the mission field, the real work begins!

 You’ll minister in schools, orphanages and poverty-stricken neighborhoods.
 You’ll help churches and villagers with much-needed work projects like painting, moving trash, washing windows—- whatever needs to be done.
 Most importantly, you’ll get a chance to meet all the people God has been preparing the whole year and you’ll share the hope of Jesus Christ with hurting individuals who DESPERATELY need the Gospel.